dabernathy89/gravity-forms-personality-quiz-add-on/readme.md

 **Numeric Values - Multiple Categories**

 For these results, each radio/checkbox answer must use the format `category-name{score}`, where `score` is a point value.
-For example:
+A single checkbox or radio may add points to multiple categories.
+See examples:

 Label: Apple
 Value: apple{1}

 Label: Banana
 Value: banana{1}

+Label: Fruit Bowl
+Value: apple{1},banana{1},strawberry{1}

 **Multiple Choice Values**